sibyllinesoft/rave/docs/refactor/architecture-analysis.md

 ## 2. Repository Topology
 - Active code and infrastructure live beside large artifacts: a dozen `*.qcow2` images, log directories (`run/`, `logs/`), and complete data volumes under `gitlab-complete/` checked into the repo root.
 This makes directory discovery noisy and breaks expectations for source-only repos.
 - There is no single `src/` or `packages/` boundary; instead, functionality is split across `cli/` (Python), `services/chat-control` (Python), `services/mattermost-bridge` (Python), `nixos/` (NixOS modules), `scripts/`, `build-scripts/`, `demo-scripts/`, and `legacy-configs/`.
-- Historical assets are only partially segregated: `legacy-configs/` and `archive/` contain old Nix configs, shell scripts, and nginx fixes, yet they share naming with still-used assets (e.g., `run.sh` under `legacy-configs/` conflicts with documentation that still references `./run.sh`).
+- Historical assets are only partially segregated: `legacy-configs/` and `archive/` contain old Nix configs, shell scripts, and nginx fixes, yet they share naming with still-used assets (e.g., `legacy-configs/run.sh` can be mistaken for the supported CLI path if documentation drifts).
 - Documentation is split between the root (e.g., `COMPLETE-BUILD.md`, `WORKING-SETUP.md`, `PRODUCTION-SECRETS-GUIDE.md`) and `docs/**` (architecture, services, deployment).
 No index ties them together, so onboarding requires guesswork.

 ## 3. Build & VM Lifecycle Flow